 The location MUST allow for minimum clearances and should not be adjacent to a patio or other area where the unit's operating sound level might be objectionable.
-The combustion air inlet openings MUST not be obstructed (see NO TAG).
-In addition, local codes MUST be observed.

-NOTE: Units with available filter racks (3-1/2 to 5 ton), need a 26" minimum clearance at side of unit for removal of filters.
-See Minimum Clearances below if unit is going to be placed near combustible construction or materials.
+NOTE: Units with available filter racks (3-1/2 to 4 ton), need a 26" minimum clearance at side of unit for removal of filters.
+See chart below if unit is going to be placed near combustible construction or materials.